MetalPetal/MetalPetal/README.md

 - You can specify the color space of an output `CIImage` using `MTICIImageCreationOptions`.

-MetalPetal assumes that the output color values are in device RGB color space when no output color space or `nil` color space is specified.
+MetalPetal assumes that the output color values are in device RGB color space when no output color space is specified.

 ### Color Spaces for `CVPixelBuffer`s